By Jeff Shelman

 Families have always been a big part of Augsburg—second- and third-generation Auggies, Auggies following the paths blazed by older siblings, and couples who met at Augsburg and inspired their children to attend.

-The June 27 Commencement, however, featured a new twist: two families of parents and children from Augsburg’s Rochester campus graduating together.
+The June 27 Commencement, however, featured a new twist: two families of parents and children from Augsburg’s Rochester location graduating together.
 The first is a mother, father, and daughter, all earning bachelor’s degrees in nursing.
 The second featured a mother and two daughters who studied business administration together.

 Jeff And Suzi Burt And Crystal Studer